 Cook for 5-7 minutes, or until the rhubarb is very soft.
 Remove from heat and pour into a measuring cup.

 Remove stems from strawberries, wash and slice into half.
-Mash fruit with potato masher for best results.
+Mash fruit with a potato masher for best results.
 If you use a food processor, pulse to chop.
 DO NOT PUREE.
 The jam should have large bits of fruit, if desired.

 Side Note: (I had exactly 1¼ cups of rhubarb which means I used 2¾ cups of mashed strawberries because you must use exactly 4 cups of mashed fruit for this recipe).